 Educational and Social Programs

 - Mariana Achugar, Kenya Dworkin, and Felipe Gómez established and work actively on behalf of the Círculo Juvenil de Cultura, a program for Spanish-speaking children and their families in the western Pennsylvania area.

 - Since 1996, students of Modern Languages have tutored in the Pittsburgh Public Schools under the supervision of Susan Polansky.
 Many of the tutors have enrolled in the course Tutoring for Community Outreach.

-- Bonnie Youngs co-organized the 2008 state language teacher's conference (PSMLA), which welcomed more than 200 foreign language teachers from around the state, here in Pittsburgh.
+- Bonnie Youngs co-organized the 2008 state language teachers’ conference (PSMLA), which welcomed more than 200 foreign language teachers from around the state to Pittsburgh.

 - Kenya Dworkin and Therese Tardio have worked closely with students on Alternative Break service-learning trips to Nicaragua, Ecuador, and Panama.

 - In the Granada Arts Education Project, alumna Mauren Antkowski, with the support of Therese Tardio, collaborates with artists, teachers, and students of art in Granada, Nicaragua in the development of a creative arts curriculum for students who would otherwise not have access to art education.

 - Mariana Achugar, Yasufumi Iwasaki, Chan Lu, Susan Polansky, and Yueming Yu have participated in a workshop for teachers and students of the Chinese School of Pittsburgh.